sqali/sqali/README.md

 ## What I'm Doing
-- 🌱 I'm currently learning the fundamentals of data science.
+- 🌱 I'm currently learning data science
-- 💞️ I'm looking to collaborate on open-source AI and ML projects to enhance my technical skills.
+- 💞️ I'm looking to collaborate on open-source AI and ML projects to enhance my technical skills
-- 🔭 I'm working on personal projects on GitHub and continuously improving them:
+- 🔭 I'm working on personal projects on GitHub and continuously improving them

-  - Flask web application for aggregating GitHub commit data from a user-defined repository.
-  - Document classification using convolutional neural networks.
-  - Spoken Digit Recognition
-  - NLP Attention mechanism for language translation
-  - Report summary generation from Business, Legal & Research documents
-  - Computer Vision Segmentation of Traffic

 - 📚 I love creating GitHub documentation for these tasks to use as technical documentation.
-- ✍️ I enjoy writing technical blogs to share my learnings and experiences.
+- ✍️ I enjoy writing technical blogs to share my learnings and experiences
-- 🚀 I am constantly working on enhancing my tech arsenal and staying up-to-date with the latest advancements in the field.
+- 🚀 I am constantly working on enhancing my tech arsenal and staying up-to-date with the latest advancements in the field

 ## What I have learned